tequilahub/pauliengine/README.md

+# Status: Beta

+This project is currently in **beta**.
+Some features are incomplete or still under development.
+The following items are planned or not yet fully implemented:

+-   A detailed online Documentation of PauliEngines functionality.

+-   Installation via pip.

+-   A comprehensive test suite.

-# SymEngine Installation and Build Guide
+# Installation and Build Guide